chenjianjx/frontend-backend-nginx-docker-compose-sample/README.md

-# How is it built?
+# How was this sample built?